When Writing The 5 Senses, The Hardest Is To Describe Taste

 By stimulating your readers sense of flavor you immerse them into your story.
 This allows your readers to gain a stronger connection to your characters.

 Select details which will be meaningful to your characters and your story.
-We know including flavors in our writing is difficult.
+We know including taste in our writing is difficult.
 However we have found a way to simplify the process.
 We hope you will try it.

 Here are some other websites you might want to check out: